Retail Sales Up 3.4% in March 2026

-The value of retail sales in Newfoundland and Labrador totalled $844.2 million in January 2026, a decrease of 7.1% compared to January 2025.
+The value of retail sales in Newfoundland and Labrador totalled $996.9 million in March 2026, an increase of 3.4% compared with March 2025.

-At the national level, retail sales increased by 1.8% in January 2026 compared to January 2025.
-In January 2026, retail sales increased in every province on a year-over-year basis except for Newfoundland and Labrador, ranging from 0.4% in Saskatchewan to 5.7% in Alberta.
+At the national level, retail sales increased by 3.7% in March 2026 compared with March 2025 and increased by 3.2% on a year-to-date basis.
+In March 2026, retail sales increased in every province on a year-over-year basis, ranging from 2.4% in British Columbia to 6.8% in Alberta.

 Retail Sales by Subsector ($ Millions)